rohya8/NvmInstallation/README.md

 ### Errors
   - If you get error like npm/nvm/node not recognized as an internal or external command => follow step 4

-  - "nvm use" doesn't Switch node version => (Workaround) rename "C:\Program Files\nodejs" to "C:\Program Files\nodejsx"
+  - "nvm use" doesn't Switch node version =>
+       1. (Workaround) rename "C:\Program Files\nodejs" to "C:\Program Files\nodejsx"
           > Problem persist if nodejs directory exists, since nvm can not change it to a symlink and fails
+       2. Open **command prompt** with administrator privilege, and then you can switch the version.

   - While executing `nvm install <version number>` command, error: Could not retrieve ..... => Try `nvm proxy [url of your proxy server]`

 ### Reference Links